-Marsh Hawk Press is a poetry collective.
-Our books' forms and sensibilities assimilate modern and post-modern traditions but expand from these without political or aesthetic bias.
+Founded in 2001 as a poetry collective, Marsh Hawk Press has evolved into a self-sustaining publisher that prides itself on its authors’ involvement in every stage of the publishing process.
+Our books' forms and sensibilities assimilate modern and post-modern traditions of poetry and memoir but expand from these without political or aesthetic bias.

 Thursday, March 1, 2018

 Michael Simms provides a long-overdue appreciation of Robert Gibb.
 You can see it HERE, but here's an excerpt:

 Robert Gibb is a poet’s poet.
 By that phrase I mean that he’s widely admired among poets across the country, but virtually unknown to the public.
 He’s published a dozen full-length collections and won many awards, including the National Poetry Series, two National Endowment for the Arts Fellowships, a Pushcart Prize, and a few Pennsylvania Council on the Arts Fellowships.
 His collection After won the 2016 Marsh Hawk Press Poetry Prize chosen by the acclaimed memoirist and poet Mark Doty, and his latest book Among Ruins won the Ernest Sandeen Award from the University of Notre Dame Press.
 Yet, despite being regarded by many as one of the most important poets in the country, few people outside the poetry field, even in Pittsburgh, know that he exists.